powersync-ja/powersync-js/.changeset/orange-points-speak.md

 '@powersync/vue': patch
 ---

-React and Vue helpers should execute queries from capatible query executor methods.
+React and Vue helpers should execute queries from compatible query executor methods.
 This should allow Kysely queries with plugins to function correctly.